-Financial Instruments
+PBE IPSAS 41 Financial Instruments

 In January 2017, the XRB issued PBE IFRS 9 Financial Instruments which is an interim standard meant to replace PBE IPSAS 29 Financial Instruments: Recognition and Measurement.
-PBE IFRS 9 is effective for annual periods beginning on or after 1 January 2021, with early application permitted.
+PBE IFRS 9 is effective for annual periods beginning on or after 1 January 2022, with early application permitted.
 In March 2019, NZASB issued PBE IPSAS 41 Financial Instruments which is mandatory for application in January 2022.
 The NZASB subsequently deferred the effective date of PBE IFRS 9 to 1 January 2022 so that PBE IFRS 9 did not become mandatorily effective before PBE IPSAS 41.
 When applied, PBE IPSAS 41 supersedes PBE IFRS 9.

-The Council intends to apply PBE IPSAS 41 in the financial year beginning 1 July 2022.
+The Council intends to apply PBE IPSAS 41 in the year of this plan, the financial year beginning 1 July 2022.